unicode-org/message-format-wg/exploration/0477-quoted-literals.md

   especially given the well-established meaning in prose [r4 POOR].
   That said, there's prior art in using them for [delimiting strings in PostScript](https://en.wikipedia.org/wiki/PostScript#%22Hello_world%22).
   Furthermore, they are relatively common in text, where they'd require escaping [r1 POOR].
-- Angle brackets require escaping in XML-based storage formats [r2 POOR].
+- Angle brackets require escaping in XML-based storage formats [r2 FAIR].
 - All brackets can be easily paired by parsers and IDEs [r5 GOOD].

 ### [a4] Change escape introducer